dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 pub global activate [--noexecutables] [--executable=<name>] [--overwrite] <package> [constraint]
 ```

+Activate a package when you want to be able to run
+one or more of its executable files from the command line.
 You can activate packages that live on the
 [Pub site]({{site.pub}}), a Git repository,
 or your local machine.
-Once you have activated a package, see [Running a
+Once you've activated a package, see [Running a
 script](#running-a-script) to run scripts from the package's
 `bin` directory.